gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 - The build container is `build`
 - The services containers are `svc-X` where `X` is `[0-9]+`

+Please note, that as services and containers are running in the same Kubernetes pod, they see are all sharing the same localhost.
+Following restrictions are then applicable, compared to the usual docker based gitlab-ci services.

+- The services are *not* accessible via their dns name, you need to use localhost instead.
+- You cannot use several services using the same port (e.g. you cannot have two mysql services at the same time)

 ## Workflow

 The Kubernetes executor divides the build into multiple steps: